pietro-gabardo/problem-solving-case-studies/README.md

 # problem-solving-case-studies
-LeetCode case studies focused on high-performance C++, including low-level optimizations in ASM/C and rapid prototyping in Python.
+LeetCode case studies focused on high-performance C++, including low-level optimizations in C and rapid prototyping in Python.